search

 MATHEMATICS MAJOR

 The mathematics major introduces students to the fundamental areas of mathematics and provides some degree of specialization in one or more areas.
-It trains students in the analytic thinking characteristic of pure and applied mathematics and provides some familiarity with rigorous methods of mathematical proof.
-In addition to the traditional mathematics major, the department offers a number of specialized tracks: a concentration in preparation for adolescent education (grades 7-12), a concentration in quantitative biology, a concentration in preparation for childhood education (grades 1-6).
-Available also are several BA/MA programs: a BA/MA program in preparation for adolescent education (grades 7-12), a BA/MA program in mathematics, and a BA/MA program in statistics and applied mathematics.
+It trains students in the analytic thinking characteristic of pure and applied mathematics and provides familiarity with rigorous methods of mathematical proof.
+In addition to the standard Mathematics Major, the department offers a number of specialized undergraduate tracks for students interested in pursuing careers in bioinformatics or in preparing for teaching: the concentration Quantitative Biology, the concentration Preparation for Adolescent Education (Grades 7-12), and the concentration Preparation for Childhood Education (Grades 1-6) .

-To enter the traditional mathematics major (for careers in business or government and for graduate study beyond the master’s level), the student should have completed one year of calculus (MATH 150 and 155, or the equivalent).
-The major consists of at least 33 credits of coursework: 24 credits of core curriculum courses (taken by all mathematics majors except those enrolled in the concentration in preparation for childhood education (grades 1-6) or enrolled in the BA portion of the BA/MA program in preparation for adolescent education (grades 7-12) and at least 9 credits of advanced elective courses, chosen by students according to their career plans.
+To enter the standard Mathematics Major, the student should have completed one year of calculus (MATH 150 and 155, or the equivalent).
+The major consists of at least 33 credits of coursework: 24 credits of core curriculum courses (taken by all majors except those enrolled in the concentration Preparation for Childhood Education: Grades 1-6) and at least 9 credits of advanced elective courses, chosen by students according to their career plans.
+Proficiency in symbolic computation is also required.

 Major Core Curriculum